LuckCky/backend-engineering-challenge/README_INSTRUCTIONS.md

 5. I don't need to perform any checks on input lines or filter input data (e.g. event_name == translation_delivered and etc.)

 ## Run the app
-1. create virtualenv with your favorite tool, e.g. virtualenv, virtualenvwrapper, Pipenv, etc.
+1. Not obligatory as I don't use additional modules, but can be done if you have several versions of Python and running them without Docker : create virtualenv with your favorite tool, e.g. virtualenv, virtualenvwrapper, Pipenv, etc.
-2. install all dependencies from requirements.txt (or Pipfile if using Pipenv)
+2. Use Python 3.6+ (please refer to explanations in Assumptions #4.)
 3. cd to directory with project
 4. run the app